riboseinc/jekyll-theme-open-project/README.md

 For hub-wide posts, put posts under _posts/ in site root and name files e.g.
 `2018-04-20-welcome-to-jekyll.markdown` (no change from the usual Jekyll setup).

-For project posts, see below about shared project data structure.
+For project posts, see below the project site section.

 ## Hub site